evoja/dependaboja/README.md

 This is an action that lets you to merge dependabot PRs to aggregated branches automatically and keep these aggregated branches in sync with master.
-By using this approach you won't need to pass handreds dependency PRs though your workflow.
+By using this approach you won't need to pass hundreds dependency PRs through your workflow.
 Instead you can work with smaller amount of branches.

 ## How to use